South-West-UK-Pre-CHI/South-West-UK-Pre-CHI.github.io/location/index.md

 For more travel tips, please read the following document: [Travel and Things to Do](https://cfpr.uwe.ac.uk/impactconference12/wp-content/uploads/sites/3/2022/10/Travel-Acommodation-and-Dining-in-Bristol.pdf)

 ## On-Site Navigation
-Directional signs will be posted inside and outside of the building for each room, bathroom and lift.
+Directional signs will be posted inside and outside the building for each room, bathroom, and lift, with doors clearly marked;
+the prayer and quiet rooms will also be separately and clearly marked.
 The Conference  is held across multiple floors in the building.
 A map of the building is on [MazeMap](https://link.mazemap.com/TwCods4x).

 A document containing the layout of the building, and pictures of the rooms, can be found [here]({{site.baseurl}}/assets/pdfs/WMB.pdf).

 <details>
-  <summary><strong>Navigation Walkthrough</strong></summary>
+  <summary><strong>Navigation Text-based Walkthrough</strong></summary>
   {% include navigation_walkthrough.md %}
 </details>

-Each door will have a label in large font, and the prayer and quiet rooms will be separately and clearly marked.

 ---